Jennifer Melfi: Character description

 She tells Tony and others she has been in a car accident.
 When he sees her, Tony is shocked and concerned by her injuries.
 He tells her he is now ready to see a behaviorist.
 She says, "No," and starts crying.
 He goes to her, lays his hands gently on her, and asks what is the matter.
 She composes herself and asks him to return to his seat.
 He goes back, but asks, "What?
 You wanna say something?"
 After a tense pause, she says, "No."

 Melfi sees Dr. Kupferberg on a regular basis.
 In "The Second Coming", he tells her that a recent study has shown that talk therapy may only help a sociopath become more sociopathic.
 Elliot has commented that treating Tony Soprano gives her a "vicarious thrill".
 Melfi tells Elliott she used to find Tony attractive at first, but no longer.
 She does not mention that shortly before this session, she had an erotic dream about herself and Tony.

+Tony attempts to ask her out after his separation from Carmella, but is politely rebuffed, angering him to the point where he insults her, causing a brief falling out.
+After Tony is shot and hospitalised by Uncle Junior, Melfi runs into Carmella, while she is shopping and offers to provide a sympathetic ear.
+Which she is eventually taken up on, Tony eventually recovers and Melfi helps him deal with his feelings about Christopher's film.
+Where the character who is a boss is obviously based on him, with scenes alluding to his falsely rumoured affair with Adrianna.

 Melfi attends a dinner party with Elliot and other colleagues, but the conversation turns to the recent study claiming sociopaths take advantage of talk therapy.
 Kupferberg angers and shocks her by revealing to all present that Tony Soprano is her patient.
 However, she reads the study at home and is convinced of its findings.
 At his next session Tony is relaxed, while her responses become sarcastic and aggressive.
 When she says she intends to cease treating him, he is taken aback and hurt: "We're making progress!
 It's been seven years!"
 She says, "You don't give a shit about commitments, about what I do."
-She waits for him to go, then closes the door on him.
+She also criticises him for defacing the magazines and reading material she leaves for waiting patients, which he has done before, waits for him to go, then closes the door on him.